2 firefighters dead, 2 injured in York, Pa. collapse

-YORK, Pa. --Two firefighters have died and two others are injured after the partial collapse of a former piano factory in York, Pennsylvania.
+YORK, Pa. --A section of a burned-out former piano factory in Pennsylvania collapsed Thursday a day after a fire, killing two firefighters and injuring two others who were looking for hot spots and investigating the cause of the blaze.

-York Mayor Michael Helfrich said in a statement Thursday that firefighters Ivan Flanscha and Zachary Anthony died after being transported to York Hospital.
+Firefighters Ivan Flanscha and Zachary Anthony died at a local hospital, York Mayor Michael Helfrich said in a statement Thursday, calling it a "tragic day in York's history."

-Helfrich said Assistant Chief Greg Altland and firefighter Erik Swanson were in stable condition and being treated for non-life-threatening injuries.
+The two other firefighters injured in the Thursday collapse, Assistant Chief Greg Altland and firefighter Erik Swanson, were in stable condition and being treated for injuries that are not life-threatening, the mayor said.

-York officials say part of the four-story building fell on the firefighters as they were looking for hot spots and investigating the cause of a fire that broke out Wednesday.
-The Weaver Organ and Piano factory was being converted into residential units.
+The four firefighters were looking for hot spots and the cause of a fire that broke out Wednesday when a large section of the former Weaver Organ and Piano factory building's wall collapsed on them, York officials said.

-Officials have not released the names of the firefighters caught in the collapse.

-York is about 100 miles (about 160 kilometers) west of Philadelphia.
+The former factory was being converted into residential units, and was expected to be completed by this summer in the city about 100 miles (about 160 kilometers) west of Philadelphia.

+The collapse trapped all four of the firefighters, who were rushed to an area hospital after being rescued.

+"This is the worst day in my career, this is the worst day for the York City Fire Department," said York Fire Chief David Michaels.
+"These were the guys you wanted in the fire truck."

 ------